OpenEvalProject/evals/manuscripts/elife-82016/v2/manuscript.md

 Immunostaining for p62, LC3A/B, PDGFRα, and Pax7 was performed on sections fixed in 4% paraformaldehyde for 15 min.
 Slides allocated for Pax7 underwent an additional step of antigen retrieval consisting of steaming in pre-heated Antigen Retrieval Citra (Biogenex; HK086-5K) for 15 min, followed by gradual cooling to room temperature and blocking with the M.O.M.
 (Mouse on Mouse) kit (Vector Laboratories) according to the manufacturer’s instructions.
 Slides allocated for p62 and LC3A/B were stained with H&E following imaging, allowing positive identification of p62/LC3 and hematoxylin in the same section.
 All other immunostaining was performed on fresh-frozen sections.
 With the exception of myosin heavy chain-stained sections, all immunostaining was counterstained with Hoechst 33342 (DAPI).
 Fiber area by fiber type was quantified on four 20× images from defined regions of the superficial and deep portion of the muscle using a semi-automated ImageJ macro.
 First, fiber ROIs are identified by thresholding the laminin signal using the Huang algorithm followed by selecting outlined regions by the Analyze Particles algorithm with manual deletion/addition of incorrect/missing regions.
 Then ROIs are typed by overlaying ROIs on channels stained with each myosin heavy chain type sequentially and scored as positive or negative by average signal.
 Type assignment is checked and errors corrected manually.
 Fiber number was quantified on 2× laminin stained images of the entire cross-section using the ROI identification portion of the algorithm.
 Central nuclei were defined as structures positive for hematoxylin and DAPI not adjacent to a laminin boundary and were counted manually through the entire cross-section.
 Basophilic puncta were defined as structures positive for hematoxylin but negative for DAPI and were counted manually through the entire cross-section.
 FAPs and SCs were counted manually on two nonoverlapping 10× images.
 FAPs were defined as structures positive for PDGFRα in the interstitium between laminin fiber boundaries.
 SCs were defined as Pax7-positive nuclei beneath the laminin boundary.

-## Quantitative real-time PCR
+### Quantitative real-time PCR

 RNA was extracted from frozen muscle using a standard Trizol/chloroform extraction protocol.
 Briefly, muscle was bead homogenized in Trizol using a TissueLyser II (QIAGEN; 85300) and RNA extracted by addition of chloroform with centrifugation.
 RNA was precipitated in 50% isopropanol, washed in 75% ethanol, and dissolved in DNAse/RNAse free water. cDNA was generated using the MultiScribe reverse transcription kit (Applied Biosystems; 4368814) according to the manufacturer’s instructions.
 Transcript copies were detected using a fast SYBR Green PCR master mix (Applied Biosystems; 4385612).
 Primer sequences are listed in the Key Resources Table.
 Reactions were run in duplicate on a QuantStudio3 (Applied Biosystems) real-time PCR system.
 All expression values were normalized to GAPDH, and primers were validated against a positive control (Figure 2—figure supplement 1, Figure 7—figure supplements 1 and 2).

-## Western blotting
+### Western blotting

 Protein was extracted from frozen muscle in RIPA buffer supplemented with cOmplete Protease Inhibitor (Roche) with bead homogenization using a TissueLyser II (QIAGEN; 85300).
 Homogenized tissue was then solubilized for 1 hr at 4°C with agitation, centrifuged, and the protein concentration of the supernatant determined by a Pierce BCA assay (Thermo Fisher Scientific; 23225) according to the manufacturer’s instructions.
 Then, equivalent amounts of protein (40 μg) diluted in diH2O with Laemmli buffer were denatured and separated on 4–12% Bis-Tris gels (Invitrogen; NW04120).
 Protein was then transferred to polyvinylidene difluoride (PVDF) membrane, reversibly stained with Ponceau S and blocked in TBST+ (1× Tris-buffered saline with 2.5% fish gelatin, 0.1% sodium azide, and 0.5% tween).
 The following primary antibodies were applied overnight at 4°C at 1:1000 unless otherwise noted: IKKβ (CST; 8943), ubiquitin (Dako; Z0458), SQSTM1/p62 (CST; 5114), LC3A/B (CST; 12741), mTOR (CST; 2983), phospho-mTOR-ser2448 (CST; 5536), Akt (CST; 9272), phospho-Akt-ser473 (CST; 4060), and actin (Sigma; A2066; 1:10,000).
 To assay NFκB subunit translocation, protein from a subset of muscles was fractionated into nuclear and cytoplasmic components using a Nuclear Extract Kit (Active Motif; 40010) according to the manufacturer’s instructions.
 The nuclear fraction was validated against an established protocol (Dimauro et al., 2012) and separated, transferred, and blocked as described above.
 The following primary antibodies were applied overnight at 4°C at 1:1000 unless otherwise noted: p65 (CST; 8242), p50/105 (CST; 13586), Histone H3 (CST; 4499), and GAPDH (Abcam; 9485; 1:10,000).
 Following incubation, membranes were washed and incubated for 1 hr with the relevant secondary antibodies and imaged with a LI-COR Odyssey.
 Blot analysis was performed using Image Studio (LI-COR).
 Band intensities were normalized to an actin loading control with the exception of p50 and p65, which were normalized to histone H3 and ubiquitin that was normalized to Ponceau.
 When possible, antibodies were validated with a positive loading control (Figure 2—figure supplement 1, Figure 7—figure supplements 1 and 2).

-## Prediction of mass deficit from morphological measurements
+### Prediction of mass deficit from morphological measurements

 The relative contribution of fiber CSA, length, and number changes to the mass deficit was calculated by modeling fibers as cylinders.
 Under this assumption, the mass loss in a fiber (Δm) resulting from a decrease in fiber length (ΔFL) and decrease in fiber CSA (ΔFCSA) was calculated by multiplying the two and the density of muscle, ρ (Ward and Lieber, 2005).
 Then, the mass loss in the muscle was calculated by multiplying the mass loss in individual fiber types by the relative fraction of each fiber type (Rui et al., 2016) and the decrease in fiber number (ΔFN), according to Equation 1.
-This equation assumes that the density of muscle and the relative fraction of each fiber type is unchanged following tenotomy:(1)Δm=ΔFN∙ΔCSA1∙AF1+ΔCSA2a∙AF2a+ΔCSA2x∙AF2x+ΔCSA2b∙AF2b∙ΔFL∙ρ
+This equation assumes that the density of muscle and the relative fraction of each fiber type is unchanged following tenotomy:

+$$
+Δm=ΔFN∙ΔCSA_{1}∙AF_{1}+ΔCSA_{2a}∙AF_{2a}+ΔCSA_{2x}∙AF_{2x}+ΔCSA_{2b}∙AF_{2b}∙ΔFL∙ρ
+$$

-## Statistical analyses and reproducibility
+### Statistical analyses and reproducibility

 Sample size was selected a priori using a power calculation (G*Power) with variance estimated from measures of SS mass and peak tetanic tension from a previous study.
 With n = 7, this study was predicted to be able to detect a 15% difference in sample means of both variables with α = 0.05 and (1-β) = 0.8.
 Following genotyping and nonrandomized group assignment, mice were given a numeric identifier and all experimenters were blinded to genotype.
 Cage-mates were assigned to a single treatment to enable true littermate controls.
 Between-group comparisons were made by two- or three-way ANOVA as indicated, with Sidak’s or FDR multiple testing correction applied, respectively.
 Normality was tested using the Shapiro–Wilk test.
 Actual numbers per group are indicated in each figure for each analysis.
 All results are presented as mean ± standard deviation.
 All statistical analyses were performed with GraphPad Prism.